Bank Statement Import Software for Australian Accountants

 This page covers the import methods, how Reconlink handles non-standard formats and late submitters, who the software is built for, and how it compares to managing imports manually.

-Three ways bank statements enter Reconlink
+Two ways bank statements enter Reconlink

 Email import (client-forwarded statements)